-1 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated January 29, 2015, filed with the SEC by Iridian Asset Management LLC ("Iridian"), David L. Cohen ("Cohen") and Harold J. Levy ("Levy"), with respect to ownership of shares of common stock.
+- 2 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated January 26, 2016, filed with the SEC by Iridian Asset Management LLC ("Iridian"), David L. Cohen ("Cohen") and Harold J. Levy ("Levy"), with respect to ownership of shares of common stock.
 Iridian is majority owned by Arovid Associates LLC, a Delaware limited liability company owned and controlled by the following: 12.5% by Cohen, 12.5% by Levy, 37.5% by LLMD LLC, a Delaware limited liability company, and 37.5% by ALHERO LLC, a Delaware limited liability company, and 37.5% by ALHERO LLC, a Delaware limited liability company.
 LLMD LLC is owned 1% by Cohen, and 99% by a family trust controlled by Cohen.
 ALHERO LLC is owned 1% by Levy and 99% by a family trust controlled by Levy.
-Iridian has the direct power to vote or direct the vote, and the direct power to dispose or direct the disposition, of 17,506,217 shares of common stock.
-Cohen and Levy may be deemed to share with Iridian the power to vote or direct the vote and to dispose or direct the disposition of such shares.

-- 2 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated February 9, 2015, filed with the SEC by The Vanguard Group, Inc., with respect to ownership of shares of common stock, which indicated that The Vanguard Group, Inc. had sole voting power with respect to 373,888 shares, sole dispositive power with respect to 15,732,558 shares and shared dispositive power with respect to 339,394 shares. - 3 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated January 12, 2015, filed with the SEC by BlackRock, lnc., with respect to ownership of shares of common stock, which indicated that BlackRock, lnc. had sole voting power with respect to 12,522,478 shares and sole dispositive power with respect to 14,308,313 shares.

-- 4 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated February 17, 2015, filed with the SEC by Viking Global Investors LP and related entities, with respect to ownership of shares of common stock, which indicated that Viking Global Investors LP and related entities shared voting and disposition power with respect to 12,098,322 shares. - 5 The number of shares of common stock listed in the table does not include 142,585 stock units held in the stock accounts of the non-employee directors under the Sealed Air Corporation Deferred Compensation Plan for Directors.
+Iridian has the direct power to vote or direct the vote, and the direct power to dispose or direct the disposition, of 16,438,712 shares of common stock.
+Cohen and Levy may be deemed to share with Iridian the power to vote or direct the vote and to dispose or direct the disposition of such shares. - 3 The ownership information set forth in the table is based on information contained in a Schedule 13G, dated January 22, 2016, filed with the SEC by BlackRock, lnc., with respect to ownership of shares of common stock, which indicated that BlackRock, lnc. had sole voting power with respect to 10,387,762 shares and sole dispositive power with respect to 12,084,062 shares. - 4 The number of shares of common stock listed in the table does not include 148,863 stock units held in the stock accounts of the non-employee directors under the Sealed Air Corporation Deferred Compensation Plan for Directors.
 Each stock unit represents one share of common stock.
-Holders of stock units cannot vote the shares represented by the units; see "Director Compensation-Deferred Compensation Plan" above.
+Holders of stock units cannot vote the shares represented by the units or transfer such units; see "Director Compensation-Deferred Compensation Plan" above.
 The stock units so held by non-employee directors are set forth below.

-Hank Brown 1,324

-Michael Chu 6,976
+Michael Chu

-Lawrence R. Codey 25,727
+Lawrence R. Codey 28,428

-Patrick Duff 15,179
+Patrick Duff 17,587

-Jacqueline B. Kosecoff
+Jacqueline B. Kosecoff 8,197

-William J. Marino 57,960
+William J. Marino 59,403

-Richard L. Wambold 15,596
+Richard L. Wambold 15,995

-Jerry R. Whitaker 11,808
+Jerry R. Whitaker 12,098

-Total 142,585
+Total 148,863